SciML/FiniteStateProjection.jl/docs/src/troubleshoot.md

 ## Ensure your state space has the right dimension

 If your are solving an SIR model with three species, ``S``, ``I`` and ``R``, your state space will be 3-dimensional.
 FiniteStateProjection.jl computes probabilities for all states simultaneously and stores the results in a 3-dimensional array.
-In particular, `u0` must have type `Float64` (or similar).
+In particular, `u0` must have type `Float64` or similar as it represents numbers between 0 and 1.

 ```julia
 # correct